-Daniel Buren was born in Boulogne-Billancourt, France in 1938.
-He has been the subject of major retrospectives at the Palais des Beaux-Arts, Brussels, Belgium (2016); the Solomon R Guggenheim Museum, New York City, NY, USA (2005) and the Centre Pompidou, Paris, France (2002).
+Daniel Buren was born in Boulogne-Billancourt (Paris), France in 1938.
+His work has been the subject of major exhibitions at the Palais des Beaux-Arts, Brussels, Belgium (2016); the Solomon R Guggenheim Museum, New York City, NY, USA (2005) and the Centre Pompidou, Paris, France (2002).
 Recent solo exhibitions include Museo - Espacio, Aguascalientes, Mexico (2016); Baltic Centre for Contemporary Art, Gateshead, UK (2014); Musée d'Art Moderne et Contemporain, Strasbourg, France (2014); and the Centre Pompidou-Metz, France (2013).
 Buren has exhibited in the Venice Biennale, Italy more than ten times and was awarded the Golden Lion for his French Pavilion in 1986.
 That same year, he produced his first and most controversial public commission, The Two Plateaux, for the main courtyard of the Palais-Royal in Paris, France.
 In 2007, he received the Praemium Imperiale for Painting from Japan.
 Most recently, he was selected for the site specific Monumenta 2012 commission at the Grand Palais in Paris, France.
 Buren’s 1994 installation The Arches, permanent work in situ, is on view at the Southampton City Art Gallery, and in May 2017, he launched another permanent installation in the UK – Diamonds and Circles, works in situ – at Tottenham Court Road station in London, commissioned by Art on the Underground.

 Current and recent projects: